Quick Pan Seared Brown Sugar Pork Chops

 Happy Kitchen Secrets

-Here are my most important mom-tested cooking tips for making brown sugar pork chops!
+Here are a few important mom-tested cooking tips for making brown sugar pork chops!
 I’ve made this countless times to save you from a failed attempt.

 Ingredient Notes and Substitutions

-You only need 6 ingredients to make the pan seared pork chops.
+You only need 6 ingredients to make this pan seared pork chops recipe.
 Well, plus salt and black pepper.

 pork chops: You can use either bone-in or boneless pork chops.
-Just keep in mind that bone-in chops and thick chops will take longer to cook.
+Just keep in mind that bone-in chops may take a few minutes longer to cook.

-brown sugar: Light, dark, or even a brown sugar substitute like Sugar in the Raw or Splenda.
+brown sugar: Light, dark, or even a brown sugar substitute like Sugar in the Raw or Splenda will work perfectly.

 soy sauce: If you’re avoiding soy, use coconut aminos as a substitute.